On the Ranks of the 2-Selmer Groups of Twists of a Given Elliptic Curve: Average Sizes of Selmer Groups

-Since $t_i\cdot t_j + q(t_i)+q(t_j)=0$ for any two non-active indices $t_i$ and $t_j$, all of these must lie in a translate of some Lagrangian subspace of $T$.
-Therefore $t_i$ can take at most $2^{k}$ values on non-active indices.
+Since $\dotp{t_i}{ t_j} + q(t_i)+q(t_j)=0$ for any two non-active indices $t_i$ and $t_j$, all of these must lie in a translate of some Lagrangian subspace of $T$.
+Therefore $t_i$ can take at most $4^{k}$ values on non-active indices.
 Suppose for sake of contradiction that all of these values are actually assumed by some non-active index.
 Then consider $t_j$ for $j$ an active index.
 The $t_i$ for $i$ either non-active or equal to $j$ must similarly lie in a translate of a Lagrangian subspace.
 Since such a space is already determined by the non-active indices and since all elements of this affine subspace are already occupied, $t_j$ must equal $t_i$ for some non-active $i$.
 But this means that every $t_j$ is assumed by some non-active index which implies that no terms of the form $\left(\frac{p_i}{p_j}\right)$ survive, yielding a contradiction.

-Now consider the number of such $u,w$ so that there are at most $\ell$ active indices and so that at least one of these terms survive.
+Now consider the number of such $u,w$ so that there are $\ell\geq 1$ active indices.
 Once we fix the values $t_i$ that are allowed to be taken by the non-active indices (which can only be done in finitely many ways), there are $\binom{n}{\ell}$ ways to choose the active indices, at most $2^{k}-1$ ways to pick $t_i$ for each non-active index, and at most $2^{2k}$ ways for each active index.
 Hence the total number of such $u$,$w$ with exactly $\ell$ active indices is

 By Proposition \ref{characterBoundProp}, the value of the inner sum for such a $(u,w)$ is at most $O_{E,k}\left(N (2^{-2k-1})^\ell\right)$.
 Hence summing over all $\ell>0$ and recalling the $2^{-Mk}$ out front we get a contribution of at most